Japan Accommodation Tax: Which Cities Levy It? Who Needs to Pay? How to Pay?

 – 50,000 JPY or more: 1,000 JPY

-Other areas in Hokkaido
+Other areas of Hokkaido

-– Less than 20,000 JPY: 100 JPY
+– Under 20,000 JPY: 100 JPY

 – 20,000–49,999 JPY: 200 JPY